eeliuqin/Osteoporosis-Analysis-and-Prediction-on-NHANES-Data/README.md

 </div>

+**ADASYN** has the best performance, so it's been applied to the training dataset.

 ## Model Selection

-Selected the following models:
+Compared 4 models in this project:

 #### Logistic Regression
-Pros: easier to set up and train than other machine learning applications
+Pros: easier to set up and train than other machine learning applications<br/>
 Cons: fails to capture complex relationships

 #### Support Vector Machines (SVM)
-Pros: works well with a clear maring of separation; effective in high-dimensional spaces
+Pros: works well with a clear maring of separation; effective in high-dimensional spaces<br/>
 Cons: doesn't perform well when the dataset is large or has more noise

 #### Random Forest
-Pros: works well with non-linear data; lower risk of overfitting
+Pros: works well with non-linear data; lower risk of overfitting<br/>
 Cons: not suitable for dataset with a lot of sparse features

 #### Neural Networks
-Pros: works well with non-linear data with large number of inputs; fast predictions once trained
+Pros: works well with non-linear data with large number of inputs; fast predictions once trained<br/>
 Cons: works like a black box and not interpretable; computation is expensive and time consuming

+## Results
 Predicted osteoporosis based on age, gender, race, BMI, smoking, alcohol, arthritis, and liver condition with above models, **Neural Networks** performed best, with sensitivity (recall) 73%, precision 27.2%, f1 score 0.397 and AUC 0.832.